JWST and ALMA Multiple-Line Study in and around a Galaxy at $z=8.496$: Optical to FIR Line Ratios and the Onset of an Outflow Promoting Ionizing Photon Escape: Results Discussions

 In the right panel of Figure \ref{fig:ratio}, we summarize the $n_{\rm e}$ measurement as a function of redshift.
 The $n_{\rm e}$ value of \targ\ is similar to $z\sim2$--3 star-forming galaxies.
-This might suggest that the physical mechanisms responsible for driving the high $n_{\rm e}$ values observed at $z\sim$2--3 initially took place in the EoR, and there was a little redshift evolution between $z=8.5$ and $z\sim$2--3.
+This might suggest that the physical mechanisms responsible for driving the high $n_{\rm e}$ values observed at $z\sim$2--3 initially took place in the EoR, and there was a little redshift evolution between $z=8.5$ and $z\sim$2--3, albeit the diversity observed with EGS-zs8-1.
 However, this redshift trend strongly depends on the galaxy types selected, and similarly high $n_{\rm e}$ measurements ($\simeq400$~cm$^{-3}$) are also obtained in compact star-forming galaxies at $z\sim0.3$--0.4 \citep{guseva2020}.
-The upcoming \jwst/NIRSpec observations in the high-resolution spectrograph mode ($R\sim2700$) will sufficiently resolve the rest-frame UV and optical doublet lines, statistically evaluate $n_{\rm e}$ based on a mass complete sample, verify the presence of its redshift evolution, and determine what key mechanisms regulate $n_{\rm e}$ out to the EoR.
+Moreover, given the similar high ionization potentials between \ciii\ and \oiii88$\mu$m emission lines, but much lower critical density of \oiii88$\mu$m ($\sim500$~cm$^{-3}$), the different $n_{\rm e}$ results between the \ciii\ and \oiii88$\mu$m measurements might indicate these emission lines generally arise from different regions with different $n_{\rm e}$ values, where we are witnessing the differential $n_{\rm e}$ distributions inside {H {\sc ii}} regions.
+The upcoming \jwst/NIRSpec observations in the high-resolution spectrograph mode ($R\sim2700$) will sufficiently resolve the rest-frame UV and optical doublet lines, statistically evaluate $n_{\rm e}$ based on a mass-complete sample, verify the presence of its redshift evolution and/or differential $n_{\rm e}$ distributions traced by different emission lines, and determine what key mechanisms regulate $n_{\rm e}$ out to the EoR.